 St.Laurence, the patron saint of this chaplaincy, was one of the first Christian martyrs.

 When Pope Sixtus II was martyred during the persecution of the Roman Emperor Valerian on August 6th 258, Laurence was given three days by the prefect of Rome to gather up the riches of the church.
-During this time he gave away as much as he could to the poor and when he returned to the prefect and was asked to turn over the riches he presented the poor, crippled, blind and other sufferers stating they were the true treasures of the church.
+During this time he gave away as much as he could to the poor.
+When he returned to the prefect and was asked to hand over the riches, he presented the poor, crippled, blind and other sufferers, stating that they were the true treasures of the church.

-Laurence is worshipped in many places but none more so than in the Catholic Cathedral of Valencia in Spain where in a special chapel the Holy Chalice believed to have been used at the Last Supper is venerated.
+Laurence is worshipped in many places but none more so than in the Catholic Cathedral of Valencia in Spain where, in a special chapel, the Holy Chalice believed to have been used at the Last Supper is venerated.
 It is believed that Laurence sent this Holy Grail back with a friend to his family before his martyrdom.

 Father, you called Saint Laurence to serve you by love and crowned his life with glorious martyrdom.

 Help us to be like him in loving you and doing your work.